szabgab/slides/perl/test-builder.md

 {i: redefine}

 {aside}
-Sometimes there are function that print directly to the screen.
+Sometimes there are functions that print directly to the screen.

 The program could be tested as an external application or we can redirect the STDOUT to a scalar variable in the memory of perl but  it might be cleaner to replace the display function, capture the data in a variable